rodolfoap/XmlRpcOid/README.md

 ---

+Execute it:

+    # perl xmlrpcserver.pl

+You can find a bigger example on the /lib directory of this repository.

 ## Client side

 1. Install the apk on your phone.
-Better if you can compile it with android studio.
+Better if you can compile it yourself with Android Studio.

 2. Start the appplication.